ndriqim-lahu/TechZoneEcommerce/README.md

 # Tech Zone

-**Tech Zone** is a prototype e-commerce website designed and built to provide the essential functionalities of an online tech store, featuring a range of tech products from computers, laptops and tablets to smartphones, accessories and peripherals.
+**Tech Zone** is an e-commerce website thoughtfully designed and developed to showcase the essential functionalities of an online tech store.
+It features a diverse range of tech products, including computers, laptops, tablets, smartphones, accessories, and peripherals, all presented through a user-friendly interface to enhance the shopping experience.

 This project provides essential e-commerce interactions in a straightforward and approachable way.
 It simulates a realistic shopping experience, allowing visitors to browse tech products, view detailed information, and go through a checkout process, all designed to demonstrate the fundamental components of an e-commerce site.

 ## Built With

-This website is based on technologies like below:
+This website was developed using the following technologies:
-* HTML5
+* HTML
-* CSS3
+* CSS
 * JavaScript

 ## Features